sgrison/easy-waggle-dance-decoding/README.md

 EasyWDA is the first deep learning framework to detect and decode waggle dances in natural conditions.

-This repository shows how to run our code on your own data and obtain the same accuracy metrics as in our paper.
+This repository shows how to run our code on our data to obtain the same accuracy metrics as in our paper.
+You can also easily use it on your own data.

 ## 0-Dataset structure